LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

     curl -k -u '<username>:<password>' 'https://<host>:<port>/fhir-server/api/v4/$healthcheck'
     ```
     where `<username>` is one of the users configured in `server.xml` (default is `fhiruser`).
     Use single quotes around the URL to prevent $healthcheck from being evaluated as an environment variable on unix-based operating systems.
+One should see `All OK` in the response.

     The preceding command should produce output similar to the following:
     ```